Necessity for quantum coherence of nondegeneracy in energy flow: Introduction

+The transfer of energy from one system to another is one of the most fundamental processes in nature.
+From the modern point of view, the flow of energy is always associated with the flow of information, or variation of correlations, between the physical systems, which has become an active research area in the context of quantum thermodynamics~ \cite{kawsaki,mcgaughey,valla,Haedler,lloyd,Micadei,Henao,Latune,Elouard,alvaro,rosario}.
+In particular, recent works on quantum battery~\cite{Campaioli,Ferraro,Alicki,Campaioli2} and quantum heat engine~\cite{Klatzow,Uzdin} suggest that quantum coherence can provide advantages over many tasks.

+On the other hand, a quantum mechanical understanding of energy flow is crucial for quantum biology.
+In particular, for photosynthetic light-harvesting complexes~\cite{Lambert,cheng}, it has been speculated that quantum coherence may play an important role in boosting the efficiency of energy transfer in this biological system~\cite{Engel,Lee}, even though the photosynthetic complexes are working in a ``hot-and-wet" environment~\cite{Plenion,mohseni,Rebentrost}.

-The quantum coherence, as one of key features in quantum world, is the origin of many quantum phenomena such as the interference of light, the laser \cite{mandel}, superconductivity \cite{london}, and quantum thermodynamics \cite{oppenheim}.
-Together with quantum entanglement \cite{horodecki} and quantum discord like correlations \cite{olivier,discord}, it also acts as the important resource in quantum information and quantum computation processing \cite{nielsen}.
-The recent work of quantifying coherence \cite{Tbaum} in the context of quantum information science gives a informational perspective for coherence.
-Moreover, the coherence is found to be connected to the quantum correlations \cite{radhakri,chuantan}.
-For example, for the correlated coherence \cite{chuantan}, i.e., the coherence with respect to local eigenstates, all the coherence in the system is stored entirely within the correlations.
+As one of the key features in quantum theory, quantum coherence is indispensable for many physical phenomena and applications, such as interference of light, laser~\cite{mandel}, and superconductivity~\cite{london}.
+Similar to quantum entanglement~\cite{horodecki} and other quantum correlations such as discord~\cite{olivier,discord,Henderson}, quantum coherence can be regarded as a kind of physical resource~\cite{Streletsov,Tbaum,radhakri,chuantan,guoyu,jiajun ma,Marvian,Mondal,xksong} for quantum computation and quantum information processing~\cite{nielsen}, and also in thermodynamic processes~\cite{oppenheim,horodeckioppenheim}.
+Recent work of quantifying coherence \cite{Tbaum} in the context of quantum information science gives an informational perspective for coherence.
+Moreover, the coherence is found to be connected to the quantum correlations \cite{radhakri,chuantan,guoyu,jiajun ma,slluo,shkim}.